-We begin by using the approach of Souza, Marzari, and Vanderbilt18 to construct a set of Wannier functions (WFs) for the metallic system of interest.
+We begin by using the approach of Souza, Marzari, and Vanderbilt20 to construct a set of Wannier functions (WFs) for the metallic system of interest.
 For insulators, one normally considers a set of WFs that span precisely the space of occupied Bloch states.
-Here, since we have a metallic system and we want to have well-localized WFs, we choose a number of WFs larger than the number $N{\mathbf{k}}$ of occupied states at any \mathbf{k} , and only insist that the space spanned by the WFs should include, as a subset, the space of the occupied states, plus the first few empty states.
-Thus, these partially-occupied WFs will serve here as a kind of "exact tight-binding basis" that can be used as a compact representation of the low-energy electronic structure of the metal.
+Here, since we have a metallic system and we want to have well-localized WFs, we choose a number of WFs larger than the number $N{\mathbf{k}}$ of occupied states at any \mathbf{k} , and only insist that the space of the occupied states, plus the first few empty states.
+Thus these partially occupied WFs will serve here as a kind of "exact tight-binding basis" that can be used as a compact representation of the low-energy electronic structure of the metal.

-This is illustrated in Fig. 1, where the bandstructure of bcc Fe is shown.
+This is illustrated in Fig. 1, where the band structure of bcc Fe is shown.
 The details of the calculations will be presented later in Sec.
 IV.
-The solid lines show the full ab-initio bandstructure, while the dashed lines show the bands obtained within the Wannier representation using M = 18 WFs per cell (9 of each spin; see Sec.
+The solid lines show the full ab initio band structure, while the dashed lines show the bands obtained within the Wannier representation using M=18 WFs per cell (nine of each spin; see Sec.
 IV B).
 In the method of Ref.
-18, one specifies an energy $E{\rm win}$ lying somewhat above the Fermi energy $E{\rm f}$, and insists on finding a set of WFs spanning all the states in an energy window up to $E{\rm win}$.
-In the calculation of Fig. 1 we chose $E{\rm win} \simeq 18 \, {\rm eV}$, and it is evident that there is an essentially perfect match between the fully ab-initio and the Wannier-represented bands up to, but not above, $E{\rm win}$.
+20, one specifies an energy E{win} lying somewhat above the Fermi energy E{f} , and insists on finding a set of WFs spanning all the ab initio states in an energy window up to E{win} .
+In the calculation of Fig. 1 we chose $E{win} \approx 18$ eV, and it is evident that there is an essentially perfect match between the fully ab initio and the Wannier-represented bands up to, but not above, E{win} .
+Clearly, a Wannier-based calculation of any property of the occupied manifold, such as the intrinsic AHC, should be in excellent agreement with a direct ab initio evaluation, provided that E{win} is set above E{f} .